MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/service-troubleshoot-subscribe.md

 You notice that your subscription emails aren't being delivered as expected.

 ### Periods of peak demand
 - The time you set your subscription to begin is when the subscription starts to process.
 Once the report processing is complete, the subscription is queued and sent to the e-mail recipients.
 At times of peak demand, you may see a delay, but not more than 15 minutes.
 On occasion, it may take up to 30 minutes, but should never exceed 60 minutes.
 If you experience a longer delay, ensure that the address no-reply-powerbi@microsoft.com is on the safe sender list.
-If the email isn't being blocked, contact your Power BI administrator or IT help desk for assistance.

-- On rare occasions, email subscriptions may take longer than 15 minutes to be delivered to their recipients.
-If this happens, we recommend running your data refresh and email subscription at different times to ensure timely delivery.
-If the issue persists, contact Power BI support.
+Another recommendation is to run your data refresh and email subscriptions at different times to ensure timely delivery.
+If the issue persists, contact your Power BI administrator or IT help desk for assistance.

 ### Email software is blocking delivery
 Another possibility is that your email software is blocking the Power BI sender.
 To avoid subscription emails going to your spam folder, add the Power BI email alias (no-reply-powerbi@microsoft.com) to your contacts.
 If you're using Microsoft Outlook, right-click the alias and select **Add to Outlook contacts**.

-## My report or dashboard has too many or too few data refreshes
+## Issues with subscriptions set to run after data refresh
 I'm not receiving subscription emails each time my data refreshes.

 ### Check the **Frequency** setting for your subscription